 We will tackle some hints and techniques for developing highly effective PPC ads, and how to improve conversion rates once users reach your site.

-Pay-per-click advertising and conversion rate optimisation (CRO) really are the perfect companions.
+You’ll see why pay-per-click advertising and conversion rate optimisation (CRO) really are the perfect companions!

 Conversion rate optimisation is the process of optimising your sponsored search ads, landing pages, and overall website design to improve your conversion rate.